maciek-prokopiuk/user-repositories/Readme.md

 Additionally, there are the `infra` and `docker` packages. `infra` containing Terraform scripts for setting up the infrastructure, including ECS clusters, task definitions, ECR, API Gateway, and other resources necessary for deploying the service on AWS. `docker` with files required to run Jenkins locally.

+In `docs` you can see short demo of the final step of building and deploying the application using Jenkins pipeline and Terraform scripts.

 ## Features

 * Api First Design